jasonvanwyk/web-scrapper/docs/issues/@issues.md

 - [Story 22: Add CAPTCHA Handling](issues/story22_issues.md)
 - [Story 23: Create Containerization](issues/story23_issues.md)

+## Project Completion

+All essential stories have been completed and tested.
+The project is now ready for deployment with all core functionality implemented and thoroughly tested.

 ## Recent Updates

 - **2025-05-06**: Added documentation for Story 17 (Implement Notifications) issues and resolutions